emktubs/OkapiCppConnector/README.md

 For more information on the API and more examples, visit www.okapiorbits.space/documentation/

 ### Use the TLE to Passes executable
 Follow the above instructions to build the executable.
-Further add your observer information in the following order:
+Further add your observer information in the following order to file "obsinf":
 - altitude
 - longitude
 - latitude
 - start time
 - end time

-Have a look into the "obsinf" file for an example.
+Have a look into the existing "obsinf" file for an example.
 The format of the time stamps have to be of the following:
 - YYYY-MM-DDThh:mm:ss.sss[...]Z

 The precision of the seconds is indefinite.

-Further, to be able to access the service of OKAPI leave your sign in information in a file in the source directory and name it "okapi_acc" in the order
+Further, to be able to access the service of OKAPI leave your sign in information in a file in the source directory and name it "okapi_acc".
+Username and password in the following order
 - username
 - password